About autism

 • Some tasks may need to be modified for a student.
 Where you can, use concrete materials (such as images to supplement text, blocks to model maths), rather than abstract concepts.
 Where needed provide simplified text and pictures showing how to complete a task.

-• Where possible, add child interests into the learning process.
+• Where possible, add child interests or choice into the learning process.
 For example, if a student is motivated by cars, offer a small bundle of toy cars for addition and subtraction, and when the student completes their maths, encourage them by giving them some time to play with the cars.

 • Give encouragement and correction.
 Consider giving positive feedback and correction immediately when children are learning a task or behaviour.
 This can be reduced gradually as they build their capability.